Anterior Cruciate Ligament (ACL)Tears

 The pivot shift test is another test to assess ACL tears.
 During this test, if the ACL is torn, the tibia will move forward when the knee is completely straight and as the knee bends past 30° the tibia shifts back into the correct place in relation to the femur.

-ACL reconstruction hamstring allograft method is a surgical procedure to replace the torn ACL with hamstring allograft.
+ACL reconstruction with hamstring autograft method is a surgical procedure to replace the torn ACL with part of the hamstring tendon taken from your leg.
 The goal of ACL reconstruction surgery is to tighten your knee and restore its stability.

 Your surgeon will make two small incisions about 1/4-inch-long around your knee.
 An arthroscope, a tube with a small video camera on the end is inserted through one incision to view the inside of the knee joint.
 Along with the arthroscope, a sterile solution is pumped into the joint to expand it, enabling your surgeon to have a clear view and space to work inside the joint.